Lens antenna: History

 The first experiments using lenses to refract and focus radio waves occurred during the earliest research on radio waves in the 1890s.
 In 1873 mathematical physicist James Clerk Maxwell in his electromagnetic theory, now called Maxwell's equations, predicted the existence of electromagnetic waves and proposed that light consisted of electromagnetic waves of very short wavelength.
 In 1887 Heinrich Hertz discovered radio waves, electromagnetic waves of longer wavelength.
 Early scientists thought of radio waves as a form of "invisible light".
 To test Maxwell's theory that light was electromagnetic waves, these researchers concentrated on duplicating classic optics experiments with short wavelength radio waves, diffracting them with wire diffraction gratings and refracting them with dielectric prisms and lenses of paraffin, pitch and sulfur.
-Hertz first demonstrated refraction of 450 MHz (66 cm) radio waves in 1887 using a 6 foot prism of pitch.
+Hertz first demonstrated refraction of 450 MHz (66 cm) radio waves in 1887 using a 6-foot prism of pitch.
 These experiments among others confirmed that light and radio waves both consisted of the electromagnetic waves predicted by Maxwell, differing only in frequency.

 The possibility of concentrating radio waves by focusing them into a beam like light waves interested many researchers of the time.
 In 1889 Oliver Lodge and James L. Howard attempted to refract 300 MHz (1 meter) waves with cylindrical lenses made of pitch, but failed to find a focusing effect because the apparatus was smaller than the wavelength.
 In 1894 Lodge successfully focused 4 GHz (7.5 cm) microwaves with a 23 cm glass lens.
 Beginning the same year, Indian physicist Jagadish Chandra Bose in his landmark 6–60 GHz (50–5 mm) microwave experiments may have been the first to construct lens antennas, using a 2.5 cm cylindrical sulfur lens in a waveguide to collimate the microwave beam from his spark oscillator, and patenting a receiving antenna consisting of a glass lens focusing microwaves on a galena crystal detector.
 Also in 1894 Augusto Righi in his microwave experiments at University of Bologna focused 12 GHz (2.5 cm) waves with 32 cm lenses of paraffin and sulfur.

 However, microwaves were limited to line-of-sight propagation and could not travel beyond the horizon, and the low power microwave spark transmitters used had very short range.
 So the practical development of radio after 1897 used much lower frequencies, for which lens antennas were not suitable.

 The development of modern lens antennas occurred during a great expansion of research into microwave technology around World War 2 to develop military radar.
-In 1946 R. K. Luneberg invented the Luneberg lens.
+In 1946 R. K. Luneburg invented the Luneburg lens.